 Let’s play a game: Next time you’re watching your favourite show, try to find the boom mic.
 Can’t find it?
-That means that the boom operator is doing his job dutifully, and probably built some killer arm muscles in the process.
+That means some poor audio ninja is doing his job dutifully, and probably built some killer arm muscles in the process.

-Johnny White is a professional boom operator who has been holding a pole on big productions for over a decade.
-“People think we just stand there with a pole,” he says, showing off his ‘boom’.
+Alan Duffy is a professional boom operator who has been holding a pole (the professional kind) on big productions for over a decade.
+“People think we just stand there with a pole,” he tells us, showing off his “boom” (yes, it’s real).
 “What they don’t see is the full-body workout, the mental gymnastics, and the sheer number of ways that it can go wrong.”

 In theory, the technical setup is simple enough—a directional microphone mounted on an extendable pole, connected to a mixer by cable or wirelessly.
 But here’s the problem: the mic needs to hover a few inches above the actor’s head, following the actor’s every move while remaining completely invisible to the camera.